Best Hiking Barefoot Shoes for Men

 Traditional hiking shoes typically have thick midsoles, arch support, and cushioning that change the way your foot interacts with the ground.
 By contrast, barefoot hiking shoes have a zero-drop heel, thin, flexible soles, and wide toe boxes that allow natural splay.
 This encourages proper foot strike and reduces artificial foot drop, leading to a more natural gait.

-Barefoot designs prioritise ground feel and proprioception, allowing your muscles, tendons, and ligaments to strengthen over time.
+Barefoot designs prioritize ground feel and proprioception, allowing your muscles, tendons, and ligaments to strengthen over time.
 While traditional shoes cushion the terrain, barefoot hiking shoes let you adapt to it, improving balance and stability.

 What is the Difference Between a Barefoot Hiking Shoe and a Barefoot Trail Running Shoe